calarendse/Set/README.md

 ## Description

 This implementation of the card game Set is playable with 1 or more players.
 The game begins with 12 cards from the 82-card deck shown.
 The goal of the game is to discover all sets of 3 cards.
-A valid set is one which has all of the same features (shape, color, number, and shading) or all different features.
+A valid set is one which has all the same features (shape, color, number, and shading) or all different features.
 The first player to think of a set gets to guess.
-If a set is correctly guessed, the player is rewarded with one point and 3 cards from the deck replace set.
-If a set is guessed incorrectly, one point is deducted from the players score.
+If a set is correctly guessed, the player is rewarded with one point and the 3 cards are replaced with cards from the deck.
+If a set is guessed incorrectly, one point is deducted from the player's score.
 If all players are unable to find a set from the 12 cards, 3 more cards can be added.
 The player with the highest score wins.

 ## Getting Started